leennoah/DMM_Fall2022/calendar.md

   * First Look at Camera and Rendering
   * homework: Recreate the still life by Philippe de Champaigne

 ### A7.
-In Class Work Day
-  * UV Unwrapping and Texture Painting
+UV Unwrapping and Texture Painting
   * Introduce Project 1 (Model yourself as an alien from another planet)
-  * homework begin project 1
+  * Learn the basics of unwrapping polygon meshes
+  * Texture painting on various different shapes
+  * Practice painting the skull

 ### A8.
 Work Day
+  * Work on your project first half of class
-  * Sculpt a face workshop
+  * Sculpt a face in-class demo secondhalf of class
-  * talk about material nodes (procedural textures)
-  * homework add one or more materials to your project

 `Project 1 Due Thursday September 23th`